stfc/PSyclone/tutorial/practicals/nemo/3_nemo_openmp/README.md

    particular routine may be required.

  * it blindly applies a transformation to each loop over vertical levels that is an immediate child of the Schedule.
-As we did with then inserting profiling.
-We can identify loops over `levels` by the fact that they use the 'jk' loop variable as required in the NEMO Code Conventions.
+As we did when inserting profiling, we can identify loops over `levels` by the fact that they use the 'jk' loop variable as required in the NEMO Code Conventions.
 To do this we can set the following loop_type inference rule:
    ```python